 Students may receive academic credit for learning completed prior to enrolling at Pepperdine University through the Advanced Placement (AP) program, International Baccalaureate (IB) program, Credit by Examination (CLEP) process, prior experiential learning, military service, and via a challenge exam process.
+Policies related to international transfer credit are currently under review.
 Details are provided in the academic policies section of the School of Nursing section of the catalog.